LearnTeachCode/intro-javascript-class/week-1/1-4-json-intro.md

 ## Bonus info: Rules for the JSON data format

+We'll come back to this topic in more detail later, but if you're curious, here's a quick look at a couple important rules for formatting JSON data:

   - JSON can contain strings, numbers, objects and arrays -- the only thing you can't have in JSON data are functions!
 (Since by definition, data doesn't really *do* anything on its own; it just sits there, waiting for some software program to do something with it.)

   - In valid JSON, the property names (or keys) of any objects must be ***strings***!
-If you experiment with using `JSON.stringify()` on an object again, you'll notice that slight difference.
+Experiment with using `JSON.stringify()` some more and you'll notice that slight difference.
 It's also perfectly valid to write your properties in JavaScript code as strings.
 (In fact, in some special cases you *need* to do that -- but that's a topic for later.)

 <br/>